thewhiteh4t/seeker/README.md

 ## Introduction
 Seeker utilizes **HTML5, Javascript, JQuery and PHP** to grab **Device Information** and **GeoLocation** with High Accuracy.

-**This tool is purely a Proof of Concept and is for Educational Purposes Only, Seeker shows what data a malicious website can gather about you and your devices and why you should not click on random links and allow critical permissions such as Location etc.**

-* Other tools and services offer IP Geolocation which is not very accurate and does not give location of user.

-* Generally if a user accepts location permsission, Accuracy of the information recieved is **accurate to approximately 30 meters**.

-**Note** : On iPhone due to some reason location accuracy is approximately 65 meters.

-It Hosts a fake website on **Apache Server** and uses **Ngrok** to generate a SSL link which asks for Location Permission and if the user allows it, we can get :
+Seeker Hosts a fake website on **Apache Server** and uses **Ngrok** to generate a SSL link which asks for Location Permission and if the user allows it, we can get :

 * Longitude
 * Latitude